 Why our healthcare system is broken

-One problem, he says, is the EHR -electronic health record, which doesn’t allow him to express himself the way he would like.
+In the book, he identifies the EHR -electronic health record, as part of the problem, because it doesn’t allow him to express himself the way he would like.
 He prefers to

 open a patient’s (paper) chart,(so it) tells me a story about the patient much like he might tell himself, almost as if I am reading a medical memoir